 Simple English definitions for legal terms

-Read a random definition: cloud on title
+Read a random definition: plea of release

 An unfair hearing is a legal proceeding that does not follow the principles of due process.
 A hearing is a session where a judge or decision-maker listens to arguments and evidence from both sides before making a decision.
 An unfair hearing can happen in different types of legal proceedings, such as administrative law, criminal law, or family law.